bitovi/academy/src/typescript/01-intro-to-typescript/intro-to-typescript.md

 In this guide we will teach you about TypeScript concepts and have an environment for you to practice in.
 Running the tests will catch any problems if the code was not written correctly or as expected.
 Pay close attention to how you name and save the files.

 When we give you a command to run to verify your work it will look for a file named respectively.
 If you run into issues you can look at the package.json file to see which file the command listed is looking for.

+## Next steps

+Next, let’s set up your system to develop and run a TypeScript app.